The Dude Grows Show

 Hey DGC!

 Lactobacillus is a genus of beneficial bacteria.
 They are found pretty much everywhere and there are even some inside your digestive system right now!
-In fact, Lactobacillus bacteria are in many probiotic supplements and Lactobacillus species play an important role in the production of many common foods.
+In fact, Lactobacillus bacteria are in many probiotic supplements and play an important role in the production of many common foods.
 In the garden, Lactobacillus serum can be used as a digester, helping break down organic matter and turn it into a form that is available to your plants.
-Since Lactobacillus bacteria are everywhere, its easy to make a concentrated culture you can use around your home and garden, and all you need is a few basic ingredients you probably already have in your kitchen.
+Since Lactobacillus bacteria are everywhere, it’s easy to make a concentrated culture you can use around your home and garden, and all you need is a few basic ingredients you probably already have in your kitchen.
 I originally saw this recipe at www.theunconventionalfarmer.com and have since come across a few similar recipes on other sites.

 Optional but helpful:

-Step 1: Gather wild bacteria-
+Step 1: Gather Wild Bacteria

 Rinse a cup or so of rice in a few cups of water.
 The water will get cloudy as it picks up starches from the rice.
 Remove the rice and cook it for dinner or throw it into your compost pile.
 What we are after is the starchy water.

 Take your dish of starchy water and find a safe place you can leave it for 3-7 days.
 I suggest somewhere warm and out of the way so it doesn’t get spilled or disturbed.
-I usually keep mine in the kitchen on top of the fridge, since its slightly warm and will stay undisturbed.
+I usually keep mine in the kitchen on top of the fridge since it’s slightly warm and will stay undisturbed.
 Bacteria from the environment will be attracted to the starchy water and will colonize the liquid in your dish.

 After a few days, the liquid will start to separate into three distinct layers:

-Step 2: Add milk so the Lactobacillus takes over the culture-
+Step 2: Add Milk So the Lactobacillus Takes Over the Culture

-In a large jar or container, combine about 10 parts milk to 1 part of your native bacteria culture from step one.
+1. In a large jar or container, combine about 10 parts milk to 1 part of your native bacteria culture from step one.

-So for every 100 mL of culture from step one, you will need about one liter of milk.
+• For every 100 mL of culture from step one, you will need about one liter of milk.

-Measurements don’t need to be exact, but make sure to leave a few inches of room at the top of your container.
-Loosely cover it, but don’t seal it completely air tight.
+2. Measurements don’t need to be exact, but make sure to leave a few inches of room at the top of your container.
+Loosely cover it, but don’t seal it completely airtight.
 We are trying to keep outside air from getting in, but still want the container to be able to vent excess gas if it needs to.
 You could also use an airlock lid on your container like I am doing.

+3. Leave it undisturbed for 5-10 days at room temperature.
+After a few days, the bacteria + milk mixture will start to separate into layers.
 At the top, a cheesy layer will form, and the bottom will be a cloudy liquid, usually cloudy white with a little yellow tint to it.

+It will also start to smell like stinky cheese.
+Usually, the smell stays mostly in the container, but be aware this process does create some cheesy odor that you may find unpleasant.
 We are after the liquid layer, but the cheese layer is full of beneficial bacteria as well.
 It makes a great addition to your compost pile or soil.
-I’ve read you could also probably eat it or feed it to your animals, (its basically cheese and beneficial bacteria) but it smells pretty weird so I have yet to try it myself.
+You could also probably eat it or feed it to your animals, but it smells pretty weird so I have yet to try it myself.
 It usually goes in my compost pile.

 After about 5-10 days, the mix should be completely separated into a solid layer and a liquid layer.
 Use your turkey baster, strainer, or careful pouring to separate the liquid into a different jar or container.
 This liquid layer is full of the Lactobacillus we are after.